JamesLMilner/terra-draw/README.md

 ### Getting Started

 Please see the [the getting started guide](./guides/1.GETTING_STARTED.md) - this provides a host of information on how to get up and running with Terra Draw.
+You can see the auto generated [API docs on the Terra Draw website](https://terradraw.io/#/api).

 ### Development & Contributing